-- 1 Hold MENU.

-- 2 Select Appearance > Glances.

-- 3 Select an option:

-- To change the location of a glance in the loop, select a glance, and press UP or DOWN.
+- 1 Hold MENU. - 2 Select Appearance > Glances. - 3 Select an option: - To change the location of a glance in the loop, select a glance, and press UP or DOWN. - To remove a glance from the loop, select a glance, and select - To add a glance to the loop, select Add, and select a glance.

-- To add a glance to the loop, select Add, and select a glance. - TIP: You can select Create Folder to create folders that contain multiple glances (Creating Glance Folders, page 39).
+TIP: You can select Create Folder to create folders that contain multiple glances (Creating Glance Folders, page 38).